PalisadoesFoundation/talawa-docs/docs/developers/talawa/flutter_testing_guide.md

 ```
 If the test fails (for example, if the add method in calculator.dart was implemented incorrectly), you will see an error message in your terminal indicating what went wrong.

-## What are mocks and how to generate them?
+### In Depth Example

+Now moving towards a more complex example where we will see the use of mocks and stubs to generate relevant tests for our code.
+First we will see what are mocks and stubs and how to use them.

+### Mocks

 Mocks are objects that simulate the behavior of real objects in your application.
 They are often used in testing to isolate the part of your code that you want to test from the rest of the application.